LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

 ## Disclaimer
 &#x1F53B; Do not use this code for investing or trading in the stock market.
 However, if you are interest in the stock market, you should read :books: books that relate to stock market, investment, or finance.
 On the other hand, if you into quant or machine learning, read books about &#x1F4D8; machine trading, algorithmic trading, and quantitative trading.
 You should read &#x1F4D7; about Machine Learning and Deep Learning to understand the concept, theory, and the mathematics.
 On the other hand, you should read academic paper and do research online about machine learning and deep learning on :computer:

-## 🔴 Warning: This is not financial advisor.
-Do not use this to invest or trade.
-It is for educational purpose.
+## 🔴 Warning: This is not a financial advisor.
+Do not use this for investing or trading.
+It is for educational purposes.
-## Some codes might not work because some of the library packages are updated or outdated.
-The code will need to be updated and it depends on the python package library.
-Some libraries will need to be either upgraded or downgraded.
+## Some codes might not work due to updates or outdated versions of certain library packages.
+The code will require updating, depending on the Python package library being used.
+Certain libraries may need to be either upgraded or downgraded.